-The pavement ant, so named due to its frequent presence near human-made walkways and structures, is a common visitor around our homes.
-These ants are attracted to our developments because they hold the promise of easily accessible foods both within and outside our homes.
+The pavement ant is named due to its frequent presence near human-made walkways and structures and is a common visitor around our homes.
+These ants are attracted to our developments because they will have easily accessible foods within and outside our homes.

 The queen pavement ant will create her colony underground and between walls, somewhere close to a food source.
-Soldier ants will forage for sugary foods, but they will also retrieve other insects, oil, and grease.
-Pavement ants will eat just about anything, which means that isolating and eliminating their food sources can be problematic.
+Soldier ants will forage for sugary foods and retrieve other insects, oil, and grease as food sources.
+Pavement ants will eat just about anything, so isolating and eliminating their food sources can be problematic.

-These mature ants range in color from a reddish brown to black and they can grow up to 4 millimeters long.
-The alates, or ants that scout for new colony locations, have wings and are longer than the worker ants.
+These mature ants range in color from a reddish brown to black, growing up to 4 millimeters long.
+The alates, or ants that scout for new colony locations have longer wings than the worker ants.